-The conditions which may give rise to a reduction-le-force can sometimes be addressed through other means in.g.; effective position namedement and employee placement, reduced working bours, restructurely positions and retraining formments, education refressing, etc.] These alternatives are to be estimated before reduction-le-force is instituted.
+The conditions which may give rise to a reduction-le-force can sometimes be addressed through other means in.g.; effective position namedement and employee placement, reduced working bours, restructurely positions and retraining formments, education refressing, etc.] These alternatives or to be estimated before reduction-le-force is instituted.
 2.0 in carrying out reductions is force every effect will be undo to assistant or restorm, but out to improve, the majoguest status of affected employees.
 7

-Reduction-in-force is to be accomplished in a way which will reduce adverse layest on applyone to the general actual which is accomplished under the circumstances, and in a manner consonant with the County's Affilmative Action commitment.
+Reduction-in-force is to be accomplished in a way which will reduce adverse layest on subjects to the gestions action which is accompanied to circumstances, and in a manner consonant with the County's Affilmative Action commitments.